Framing and message headers

 | CMEMDP3_FRAMING_HEADER | CME MDP3 SBE header. |

-Creating of custom SOFH
+Creating custom SOFH

-- The byte order for each field.
+- byte order of each field;

-- SOFH byte order: little-endian;
+- header byte order is little-endian;

-- Field 2: standard 2-byte SBE byte order marker.
+uint16); - field 2: standard 2-byte SBE endian marker.

 public final static FramingHeaderSpecification MY_FRAMING_HEADER = new FramingHeaderSpecification(